 This project’s primary purpose is to develop some insight into spatial and temporal patterns of beneficial insect penetration of organic vineyard rows supported by semi-natural habitat typical of the California Central Coast.
 Existing research has identified the contribution of SNH to organic vineyard ecology, but statements about the extent, or reach, and duration of these effects is often unavailable.
 Clarifying these questions could lead not only to more thoughtful use of chemical materials, but may inform next-generation vineyard architectures through a better understanding of the relationship between beneficial insect populations and the native habitat bordering the vineyard.

-Materials and Methods Provide sufficient detail so work can be repeated.
-State/label treatments clearly and consistently use those labels throughout.
-Report replications.
-See especially the sections in the AJEV Guide to Authors on Reporting Information, Reporting Winemaking, Reporting Sensory Evaluation, and Reporting Molecular Marker Data.
-Use short subheads for clarity.
-Define abbreviations and acronyms on first mention.
+Materials and Methods

 The Study Site